gemini64/a1-llm/analysis_tasks/english_analysis_tasks.md

 ```
 Extract and analyze the adjectives it contains.

-Look for words tagged as "ADJ" in the given input.
+Look SPECIFICALLY for words tagged as "ADJ" in the given input.
 List all adjective instances, including repeated occurrences.

 Be especially careful when analyzing adjectives' regularity:
 - **comparative form**: Regular adjectives form their comparative either by: